zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-overview.md

   To update the `uriFormat`, send a pull request as specified in [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).

-* **feedbackEmail**: The email id to which to send all feedback about the extension.
+* **feedbackEmail**: Required.
+The email id to which to send all feedback about the extension.

   To update the feedback email, send a pull request as specified in [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).

-* **cacheability**: Enables caching of the extension on your extension server or on the client.
+* **cacheability**: Required.
+Enables caching of the extension on your extension server or on the client.
 The default value is "manifest".

   If legacy DIY deployment is being used, then you will need to do some work before the value of the `cacheability` attribute can be set to ```manifest```.
 Otherwise, the extension will reduce the performance of Azure Portal.

-  **NOTE**: Setting the value of the `cacheability` attribute to ```manifest``` is a requirement for registering the extension into the portal.
+  **NOTE**: Setting the value of the `cacheability` attribute to `manifest` is a requirement for registering the extension into the portal.
 For assistance with caching, send a pull request as specified in [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).

   For more information about caching, see [portalfx-extension-homepage-caching.md](portalfx-extension-homepage-caching.md).

-* **disabled**: Optional field.
+* **disabled**: Optional.
 Registers the extension configuration into the portal in hidden mode.
 A value of  `true` disables an extension, and a value of `false` enables the extension for display.
 The default value is `false`.
 For more information about enabling and disabling extensions, see [portalfx-extensions-configuration-scenarios.md#managing-the-configuration-of-the-extension](portalfx-extensions-configuration-scenarios.md#managing-the-configuration-of-the-extension).

+* **flightUris**: Optional.
+The uri concatenated to a friendly name in order to flight traffic to another stamp, as in the following example:  `//demo.hosting.portal.azure.net/demo/MPACFlight`.

 ### Understanding which extension configuration to modify

 The Azure portal uses five different extension configuration files to manage the extension configuration.
 The description of mapping of the portal environment to the extension configuration is located at [portalfx-extensions-branches.md](portalfx-extensions-branches.md).